Who We Are

 • Arts: museum and industrial arts school governance, textiles, artist (www.vitawells.net)

-• Camino de Compostela — many thousands of km, many hundreds of flechas
+• Camino de Compostela — walking the field of stars many thousands of km, many hundreds of flechas (I’m not so fond of Santiago)

 • Fixing and doing all the way through

-Some generous souls who help me think through repair and educational settings
+Generous souls who help think through repair in educational settings

 Using architecture and design as a vehicle for social justice, works alongside youth ages 9-18 to co-design and build public architecture projects that transform communities.

-Her work seeks to change the authorship of our built environment and cultivate power in underestimated communities, specifically young girls, undocumented youth, and communities of color.
+Emily’s work seeks to change the authorship of our built environment and cultivate power in underestimated communities, specifically girls and gender-expansive youth, undocumented youth, and communities of color.

 See this short video about Girls Garage.